Skip to content

-The wrong message destroys a veteran candidate’s natural advantage.
-The right message makes them unbeatable.
+The wrong message can undermine a veteran candidate’s natural advantage.
+However, the right message amplifies it.

-This veteran campaign messaging tool compiles proven frameworks from winning campaigns like Ruben Gallego’s 8-point overperformance in Arizona, the 2018 Blue Wave that flipped 41 House seats, and research from top Democratic consulting firms.
-Every template here has been tested in real campaigns against real Republican attacks.
+This veteran Democrat messaging tool compiles frameworks from successful campaigns like Ruben Gallego’s 8-point overperformance in Arizona, the 2018 wave that helped flip 41 House seats, and research from Democratic consulting firms.
+As a result, these templates reflect patterns from campaigns that consistently outperformed expectations.

-Whether you’re a candidate, campaign manager, communications director, or volunteer, this page gives you plug-and-play veteran campaign messaging that works.
-Stop guessing.
-Start winning.
-Discover the proven veteran Democrat strategy behind these messages.
+Whether you’re a candidate, campaign manager, communications director, or volunteer, this page provides adaptable messaging frameworks.
+For example, you can discover the veteran Democrat strategy behind these approaches, or explore how VoteVets is recruiting the next generation of veteran candidates.

-The Core Veteran Campaign Messaging Framework: Service, Sacrifice, Solutions
+Core Framework for Veteran Democrat Messaging: Service, Sacrifice, Solutions

-Every successful veteran Democrat campaign builds on three pillars.
-Get these right and the rest flows naturally.
+Successful veteran Democrat campaigns tend to build on three pillars.
+Therefore, get these right and the rest flows more naturally.

 Service

 What you did.
-Deployed to Iraq/Afghanistan, led troops in combat, protected convoys, flew missions, analyzed threats.
-Be specific.
+Deployed to Iraq or Afghanistan, led troops in combat, protected convoys, flew missions, analyzed threats.
+Be specific about your experience.
 “Served in the military” is weak.
-“Led a platoon through Fallujah” is powerful.
+In contrast, “Led a platoon through Fallujah” is powerful.

 Example: “As a Marine infantry officer in Fallujah, I learned what real leadership looks like under fire.”